stellalph/stella-react-portfolio/README.md

 ## Description

-This portfolio is a single page application and have been refactored from 20s-react-portfolio by using React, React icons, HTML and Styled Components and a place to share six of the projects.
+This portfolio is a single page application and have been refactored from 20s-react-portfolio by using React, React icons, HTML and Styled Components and a place to share six of my projects.

 This application is deployed to GitHub Pages and the URL of the functional deployed application is https://stellalph.github.io/stella-react-portfolio.